kmmate/TreatmentEffects.jl/docs/src/man/getting_started.md

 			* If **cut-off based treatment participation rule** : [`RDDModel`](@ref)

-				By cut-off based treatment participation we mean that ``D_i = 1`` if and only if ``x_i`` exceeds a certain cut-off value.
+				By cut-off based treatment participation we mean that ``D_i = 1`` if and only if ``x_i`` exceeds/is below a certain cut-off value.
 This gives rise to the Regression Discontinuity Design.

 				Implemented methods: